-Integrated System Sensor
+System Pipe Sensor

-The system sensor measures the temperature of return water and communicates with the control system to modulate the firing rate of the connected boilers.
+This sensor is designed to be used in a cascade system.
+When placed on the supply line feeding the storage tank, the system pipe sensor measures the temperature of return water and communicates with the control system to modulate the firing rate of the connected boilers.